 - Butch appears once and doesn't speak.

-- Miss Grotke was demoted, but it's justified for her since the main six are 5th-graders now and thus no longer in her class.
+- Miss Grotke was demoted—but since Miss Grotke only teaches 4th-grade, it's justified since the main six (who're now 5th-graders) are no longer in her class.

 - End-of-Series Awareness: T.J.'s wave at the end could also be a way of waving goodbye to the audience after six years of them watching the show.
 (Technically five though- no new Recess material had been released in 2002.)